SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 For convenience force fields can be divided into 3 general classes based on how complex they are.
 {: .self_study_text :}
 #### Class 1 force fields.
 In the class 1 force field dynamics of bond stretching and angle bending are described by simple harmonic motion, i.e. the magnitude of restoring force is assumed to be proportional to the displacement from the equilibrium position.
 As the energy of a harmonic oscillator is proportional to the square of the displacement, this approximation is called quadratic.
 In general, bond stretching and angle bending are close to harmonic only near the equilibrium.
 Higher-order anharmonic energy terms are required for a more accurate description of molecular motions.
-In the class 1 force field force matrix is diagonal because correlations between bond stretching and angle bending are omitted.
+In the class 1 force field correlations between bond stretching and angle bending are omitted.
 {: .self_study_text :}
 - Dynamics of bond stretching and angle bending is described by simple harmonic motion (quadratic approximation)
 - Correlations between bond stretching and angle bending are omitted.